 - Consent to Collection and Use of Personal Information (PDF file)

-For full consideration, applicants should email items 1, 2 and 3 and arrange their recommendation letters emailed to firstname.lastname@example.org by May 14, 2021.
+For full consideration, applicants should email items 1, 2, and 3 and arrange their recommendation letters emailed to email@example.com by June 30, 2022.
+Recommendations letters forwarded by an applicant will not be considered.

 BIMAG encourages applications from individuals of diverse backgrounds.